Home

 What is TILT?

-The QEESI is a published validated screening questionnaire for chemical intolerance available as .pdf for personal use.
+The Quick Environmental Exposure and Sensitivity Inventory, known as QEESI, is a published validated screening questionnaire for chemical intolerance available for personal use in printed form.

 Book Reviews